The Battery Pane

 iOS Power Usage - Things to Note

-We use the Energy Diagnostics instrument mentioned in the link below to get the instantaneous current drain for an iOS device.
+We use the Energy Diagnostics instrument mentioned here to get the instantaneous current drain for an iOS device.

 In order to reliably measure the average current drain (in mA), the device needs to be put in Wireless mode and any USB cable disconnected.
 For details on enabling Wireless mode and measuring power please look at the following video